PESA and TESA fall under obstruction category

 PESA (Percutaneous Epididymal Sperm Aspiration)

-The process involves the needle and syringe like in TESA technique, only difference is the needle is directly positioned into the epididymis.
+The process involves the needle and syringe-like in TESA technique, the only difference is the needle is directly positioned into the epididymis.

 Surgical sperm retrieval when there is no obstruction

 Some men can produce semen, but no sperm, despite no obstacles in tubes in their testicles.
 These people face issues in the production of sperm and there is a lesser amount of sperms.
 So, these people have to undergo surgical retrieval process with no obstruction.

 TESE, and Micro-Tese comes under no obstruction category

 TESE (Testicular Sperm Extraction)

 In this process, the scrotum needs to be opened for taking a large number of testicular tissues from several parts of the testicle.
 Then sperm is retrieved with the help of a microscope to discover a healthy and single sperm.